Codeine phosphate for pain

 - finding it difficult to breathe or breathing slowly

 - a fast or slow heartbeat (they may say their heart feels fluttery or is racing)

 - muscle twitching

-- If your child has hallucinations (seeing things that aren’t there), contact your doctor straight away.
+If your child has hallucinations (sees things that aren’t there), contact your doctor straight away.

 Other side-effects you need to know about